Content creation is the lifeblood of any business and digital marketing strategy—it’s a top priority for 80% of marketing professionals.

 Content creation plays a pivotal role in your bottom line in that it can give you a boost in:

-- Traffic: When software company CORE optimized their landing pages, it helped them earn a 20% increase in traffic quarter over quarter and a 1,431% boost in site impressions.
+- Traffic: Optimizing its landing pages helped software company CORE earn a 20% increase in traffic quarter over quarter and a 1,431% boost in site impressions.

 - Conversions: 47% of consumers view three to five content pieces before connecting with a sales rep. Creating the right content equips your audience with the information they need to make educated decisions.